liwenmoi/Regression-Analysis-of-Multivariate-Recurrent-Events/README.md

 "Regression Analysis of Multivariate Recurrent Event Data Allowing Time-Varying Dependence with Application to Stoke Registry Data"

-1. main.R: R file contains codes to implement the proposed method.
+1. main.R: the R file containing codes to implement the proposed method.
 It shows how to analyze the example datasets stored in "dat.RData".

 2. HelperFunctions.R: helper functions that are used in main.R.